Final Steps in the Match

 If you are applying in the early matches, check the relevant websites or match systems to find out about match systems and time lines.
 If you secure a spot and no longer need your NRMP registration, notify OSA and withdraw from the NRMP.

-Matched applicants ranked an average of nine (9) programs.
+Matched applicants ranked an average of ten (10) programs.
 Unmatched applicants ranked an average of five (5) programs.
 Please keep this in mind when you are filling out your ROL.
 The more places you rank the better chance you have of matching.
-However, do not rank a program that you definitely do not want to go to, as you will be obligated to go into that program for at least one year if you are matched there.
+However, do not rank a program that you definitely do not want to go to, as you will be obligated to go into that program if you are matched there.

 If you really want to go to a specific program, list it first.
 That program may not get its top ten choices, and you might be number eleven.
 Don't overestimate yourself.
 No matter how sure you are that you will Match at your top choice, list additional programs.
 You cannot be penalized for listing additional programs.
 Those applicants who list only one or two programs are much more likely not to Match.